mykaarma/daksha/README.md

  - To enable this, please provide the following environment variables:- `TEST_RESULT_DB`, `PG_DB`, `PG_USER`, `PG_PASSWORD`, `PG_HOST`, `PG_PORT`

  - We only support Postgresql database at this point.
-To enable this one has to set the environment        variable TEST_RESULT_DB to `postgres`.
+To enable this one has to set the environment        variable `TEST_RESULT_DB` to `postgres`.
  - This functionality is optional and Daksha workflow does not depend on it.

 ### Deploying Daksha with Database enabled by Docker
- - We have provided a docker-compose file [docker-compose-db.yml](docker-compose-db.yml) to up the application with the database.
- - Follow the instrunctions given in docker-compose file and Run the command `docker compose up -d` to initiate the build and deploy the project.
+ - Run the command `docker-compose up -d` to initiate the build and deploy the project.

 ### Deploying Daksha with external Postgressql Database
- - Remove the database service in [docker-compose-db.yml](docker-compose-db.yml).
  - This assumes that you have an external Postgresql database up and provide the correct environment variables :- `TEST_RESULT_DB`, `PG_DB`, `PG_USER`, `PG_PASSWORD`, `PG_HOST`, `PG_PORT`
+ - Comment out the database service in [docker-compose file](./docker-compose.yml).
-- Run the command `docker compose up -d` to initiate the build and deploy the project.
+ - Run the command `docker-compose up -d` to initiate the build and deploy the project.

 ## Cron Jobs
  - The user can opt for this functionality if he/she wants to run tests at regulated intervals without hitting the api endpoints.